ElianRenteria/p2p_file_share/README.md

 ## Introduction

-P2P File Share is a peer-to-peer application that allows users to share files directly with others without the need for a central server.
+P2P File Share is a peer-to-peer application that allows users to share files directly with others using a central server.
 The application is designed to be efficient, secure, and easy to use.

 ## Features

-- Direct file sharing between peers
+- Upload files
+- Download files
-- No central server required
+- Clear server
 - Secure and encrypted connections
 - Support for large files